Density estimation on smooth manifolds with normalizing flows: A multi-charted approach to density estimation on manifolds

 \subsection{Introducing a lower bound to the density}

-While the determinant term in eq.~\ref{eq:manifold-density-full} can be computed exactly, it involves evaluating the metric tensor $G$, which is prohibitively expensive even for a modest number of dimensions, since computing the determinant is an $O(d^3)$ operation.
-We introduce a lower bound to the log likelihood by replacing the determinant with the trace of $G$ which is an $O(d)$ operation.
-A sketch of a proof follows.
-For a more complete proof see Appendix~\ref{app:proof}.
-Denoting the singular values of $J_{\phi^{-1}}$ by $\{ s_i \}_{i=1}^d$ we have:
+While the determinant term in eq.~\ref{eq:manifold-density} can be computed exactly, it involves evaluating $G = J_{\phi_i^{-1}}^T J_{\phi_i^{-1}}$, which is prohibitively expensive even for a modest number of dimensions, since computing the determinant is an $O(d^3)$ operation.
+We introduce a lower bound to the log likelihood contribution of each chart (eq.~\ref{eq:neighborhood-density}), thereby lower bounding the complete data log likelihood (eq.~\ref{eq:manifold-density}).
+We will replace the determinant with the trace of $G$ which is an $O(d)$ operation.
+A sketch of a proof follows, with all details in Appendix~\ref{app:proof}.
+We drop neighborhood indices $i$ and for the log likelihood in a given coordinate patch $U$ with coordinate map $\phi$, we denote the singular values of $J_{\phi^{-1}}$ by $\{ s_i \}_{i=1}^d$ and we have:

-Using Jensen's inequality we can bound this density by:
+Using Jensen's inequality with uniform weights $a_i = 1/d$ we can bound this density by:

-We can compute the trace efficiently using Hutchinson's estimator \cite{hutchinson1989stochastic} finally arriving at:
+where $c = d\log(d)/2$ is a constant.
+We can compute the trace efficiently using Hutchinson's estimator \citep{hutchinson1989stochastic}, arriving at: